CarlaBuongiorno/The-Collector/testing.md

 #### **Navigate intuitively, with no need to use the browser's back button.**

 * The navigation bar is constantly visible across the top of the site.
-* This is either the full navigation bar, or the condensed burger icon menu bar on smaller screen sizes.
+* This is either the full navigation bar or, the condensed burger icon menu bar on smaller screen sizes.

 ---

 #### **Update and delete their profile/account.**

-* Upon registration or logging in, a user is immediately taken to their 'Profile' page.
+* Upon registration, or logging in, a user is immediately taken to their 'Profile' page.
-* Here the user has the option of either updating their profile, or deleting their account all together.
+* Here, the user has the option of either updating their profile or, deleting their account all together.

 ---

 #### **Add comics to their catalogue.**

-* The user can add comic books through a button on their profile page, a link on the navbar, as well as a button on their catalogue page.
+* The user can add comic books through, a button on their profile page, a link on the navbar, as well as a button on their catalogue page.
-* The Add Comic form is clear and easy to follow.
+* The 'Add Comic' form is clear and easy to follow.
 * There are validation messages if you don't enter the correct format of information or skip required fields.

 ---